wsnewman/learning_ros/Part_4/odom_tf/README.md

 These will illustrate how amcl computes robot-pose updates infrequently, how the drifty_odom frame moves around in the map, and how combining these to get "est_base" results in smooth robot-pose estimates with no cumulative drift.

+## Steering with merged AMCL/odometry
+See the "lin_steering" package for illustration of using the OdomTf library for steering.